Bridge of Earn: Education

 The village school is Dunbarney Primary School (run by Perth and Kinross Council), which was extended and modernised in 1996.

 Dunbarney Primary School is a feeder school for Secondary Bertha Park High School in the north of Perth, Scotland.

 Up until August 2024, on the south west outskirts of the village, there was Kilgraston School, which is centred upon a mansion house built around 1800 by Francis Grant of Glenlochy.

 Estates

-Local estates that surround the village (none of whose houses are open to the public) include Moncreiffe House (the seat of the ancient family of Moncrieffe), Glenearn House (with early 17th century Ecclesiamagirdle House in its grounds), and Dunbarney House.
+Local estates that surround the village (none of whose houses are open to the public) include Moncreiffe House (the seat of the ancient family of Moncrieffe), Glenearn House (with the early-17th-century Ecclesiamagirdle House in its grounds) and Dunbarney House.

 Hospital

 Bridge of Earn Hospital was established as an Emergency Hospital Service facility in 1939.
-It finally closed in 1992.
+It closed in 1992.